 I am faith-filled but still dance delicately on the edges of doubt.
 I am passionate and pragmatic; mystical and rational.
 I love the mountains, my dog, wild hope, reckless abandon, coffee and being Velveteen Rabbit real.

-From August 2008 until now, I have resided close to the Blue Ridge Mountains, part of the time in southwestern Virginia, and also West Virginia and the Shenandoah Valley.
+From August 2008 until now, I have resided close to the Blue Ridge Mountains, part of the time in southwestern Virginia, and also West Virginia and the Shenandoah Valley; and currently in Lynchburg, Virginia.
 I have spent years nestled surrounded by the Blue Ridge Mountains of Virginia.
 I have been blessed to call Washington, DC home (for almost 18 years).
 I have also been blessed to live in Hawai’i, New England, Philadelphia, the Midwest, and even NYC.

 Over the last 30 years my life’s work – both my jobs and my Mission – have been a patchwork quilt of being with the addicted, the homeless, people living with HIV/AIDS, and those on the margins.
 I’ve been a counselor, a trainer, a manager, a CEO, a friend and hopefully a servant.
 Thrown into that mix for good measure are quite a few years as a consultant (whatever that means) doing human service training, nonprofit management, social enterprise, community building and development and even a short spell in the ‘Dot Com’ craze.
 All of this, whether tent-maker or not, has been because of a hunger to ‘flesh out’ God’s love in the world and in me and to do “good work by doing good.”
 I have also spent many years working and advocating for addiction recovery and healing.